ConorM96/rock-paper-scissors-lizard-spock/README.md

 ### Introducton
 ![introduction](assets/images/introduction.PNG)
-<li> The introduction expplains the game is an expansion on the original version "Rock, Paper, Scissors".
+<li> The introduction explains the game is an expansion on the original version "Rock, Paper, Scissors".

 ### Rules
 ![rules-popup](assets/images/rules-popup.jpg)